What is Health Equity and Health Disparity?

 ― Dr. Martin Luther King, Jr.

-How We Define Health Disparity, Inequality, and Inequity
+How We Define Health Equity, Disparity, Inequality, and Inequity

-We utilize the U.S. Health and Human Services (HHS) and Centers for Disease Control and Prevention (CDC) definition of health disparities, “…differences in health outcomes and their determinants between segments of the population, as defined by social, demographic, environmental, and geographic attributes.”1 Although sometimes used interchangeably with health disparities, the CDC distinguishes health inequalities as “…summary measures of population health associated with individual- or group-specific attributes (e.g., income, education, or race/ethnicity),”2 and health inequities as a “…subset of health inequalities that are modifiable, associated with social disadvantage, and considered ethically unfair.”3
+In a review of public health literature and practice, the Centers for Disease Control and Prevention (CDC), reached a definition of health equity that describes it as the situation when "everyone has the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of their social position or other socially determined circumstance."1 We utilize the U.S. Health and Human Services (HHS) and CDC definition of health disparities, “…differences in health outcomes and their determinants between segments of the population, as defined by social, demographic, environmental, and geographic attributes.”2 Although sometimes used interchangeably with health disparities, the CDC distinguishes health inequalities as “…summary measures of population health associated with individual- or group-specific attributes (e.g., income, education, or race/ethnicity),”3 and health inequities as a “…subset of health inequalities that are modifiable, associated with social disadvantage, and considered ethically unfair.”4

 Is Health Equity Achievable?